 They are the standard in most cordless tools.
 This allows you to make quick adjustments as you work.
 Some manufacturers have built-in controls and fast releases to make bit changes even faster.
 Before choosing a chuck to find out the shank diameter of the bits you want to use, and then choose your chuck size accordingly.

 LED Lights and Indicators

 LED are more and more popular on top-rated cordless impact drivers.
 Some drivers include battery gauge which indicates battery life.
-LED lights are now very common on most drills, giving you additional high-frequency illumination.
+LED lights are now very common in most drills, giving you additional high-frequency illumination.

 New Lithium-ion batteries have revolutionized cordless tool design.
-Not only do they hold a charge longer, they also charge up much more quickly than nickel batteries.
+Not only do they hold a charge longer, but they also charge up much more quickly than nickel batteries.
 They deliver much more power while weighing far less, making it possible for a driver to be lighter and much easier to operate than a standard cordless drill.
 Most lithium-ion batteries can hold a charge for up to four times longer than standard batteries if you store them properly.

 What is the difference between 18v and 20v drivers?
 What about 10.8v and 12v?

 Well, we should say that there isn’t any significant difference between 18V and 20V drivers.
 We can even say that they are the same.
 Let’s explain: Each one of those battery cells has two voltage ratings – nominal and maximum.
 When the battery is fully charged the amount of voltage is higher than when it begins to discharge, even slightly.
 Each battery cell has a nominal voltage of 3.6 volts and a maximum voltage of just over 4 volts.